Sonnet 104

 Ere you were born, beauty’s summer was dead.

-At its core, Sonnet 104 champions the power of subjective experience.
-The speaker isn’t claiming that his friend hasn’t aged – rather, he is stating that his perception of his friend remains constant.
-This allows the speaker to construct a personal time capsule, sheltering his beloved from the ravages of time within the realm of his own affection.
-The concluding couplet, addressing “age unbred,” is a clever rhetorical flourish – a declaration that even future generations cannot diminish the enduring beauty the speaker perceives now.
-The poem isn’t about denying aging; it’s about triumphing over it through the power of love and the act of seeing, creating a reality where beauty remains eternally fixed.
+At its core, Sonnet 104 champions the profound power of subjective perception and the transformative nature of love.
+The speaker does not deny the physical reality of aging, but rather emphasizes that his *perception* of his friend’s beauty remains constant and untouched by time.
+This unwavering view allows the speaker to create a personal sanctuary for his beloved, shielding their image from the inevitable ravages of years.
+The poem suggests that love possesses the unique ability to fix beauty in an eternal present.
+The concluding couplet, a bold address to “age unbred,” serves as a rhetorical flourish, asserting that even future generations cannot diminish the enduring beauty the speaker perceives in the present moment.
+Thus, the poem is not about denying aging, but about triumphing over its effects through the steadfast power of love and the act of seeing with an affectionate heart, creating a reality where beauty remains eternally fixed.

 Assonance and Consonance: The Music of Language